Every day, individuals like you are inspired to start a nonprofit to help serve your community.

 - Looking for this information in Spanish?
 Candid offers guidance on starting a nonprofit in English and Spanish.

 - If your nonprofit qualifies for tax-exemption under federal law as a “501(c)(3)” public charity, it will not be required to pay income tax on donated income and it will qualify for tax-deductible contributions.
 These characteristics are governed by federal law through IRS regulations.
-See this Compliance Guide to find out what the IRS requires for a nonprofit to be a tax-exempt public charity.
+See IRS publication 4221-PC, Compliance Guide for 501(c)(3) Public Charities, to find out what the IRS requires for a nonprofit to be a tax-exempt public charity.

 The National Council of Nonprofits does not provide one-on-one assistance to start (or operate) a nonprofit.
 Instead, we freely share lots of information on our website and encourage you to consult with local expertise (either an attorney, accountant, or someone familiar with the laws affecting how charitable organizations operate in your state) to ensure that your new nonprofit complies with state and local requirements, as well as federal laws.
 And please note: In most states there are state-specific requirements for fundraising that may require registration with that state.